Crass: Legacy

 Crass' philosophical and aesthetic influences on 1980s punk bands were far-reaching.
 A notable example is Washington, D.C.'s Dischord Records co-founder Ian MacKaye, who followed some of Crass' anti-consumerist and DIY principles in his own label and projects, particularly with the post-hardcore band Fugazi.
 However, few mimicked their later free-form style (heard on Yes Sir, I Will and their final recording, Ten Notes on a Summer's Day).
 Their painted and collage black-and-white record sleeves (by Gee Vaucher) may have influenced later artists such as Banksy (with whom Vaucher collaborated) and the subvertising movement.
 Anti-folk artist Jeffrey Lewis's 2007 album, 12 Crass Songs, features acoustic covers of Crass material.
 Brett Anderson, in his early teens at the time, was a big fan of the band, would play their records at home and much later cited them in a radio interview, when asked about what band or artist had first made him want to get up on stage as a singer: "Crass!
 Their energy on stage was incredible, I was very impressed".

-During September 2022, the auctioneer Colin Young was seen wearing a brooch featuring the Crass logo, on the ITV series Dickinson's Real Deal.
+In an interview with The Guardian in 2016, the band was cited along with a number of other British Anarcho-punk bands of the early 1980s as being an influence to the American avant-garde metal group Neurosis.